-- (289) Each residence using reclaimed water must have at least one sign communicating that the water is not for drinking and that ediblefood crops should be washed with potable water. - (2930) Commercial Growing Operation must comply with any applicable requirements of the Food Safety Modernization Act, Produce Safety Rule, 21 CFR Part 112 as implemented by the State of Colorado.
-Compliance information with the Produce Safety Rule must be described in the Regulation 84 Annual Report provided by the Treater.

-- (304) Flood and sheet irrigation are prohibited. - (312) The Treater and the User shall furnish to the Division, within sixty days, any information which the Division may request to determine whether cause exists for modifying, revoking and reissuing the NOA, or to determine compliance with this regulation or the applicable NOA. - (323) Users shall allow the Division or its authorized representative to conduct inspection of the site at a reasonable time and in a reasonable manner, without prior notification, to assess compliance with this regulation and the NOA.
+- (29) All harvesting must be for the personal use for the person doing the harvesting. - (30) Commercial Growing Operation must comply with any applicable requirements of the Food Safety Modernization Act, Produce Safety Rule, 21 CFR Part 112 as implemented by the State of Colorado.
+Compliance information with the Produce Safety Rule must be described in the Regulation 84 Annual Report provided by the Treater. - (31) Flood and sheet irrigation are prohibited. - (32) The Treater and the User shall furnish to the Division, within sixty days, any information which the Division may request to determine whether cause exists for modifying, revoking and reissuing the NOA, or to determine compliance with this regulation or the applicable NOA. - (33) Users shall allow the Division or its authorized representative to conduct inspection of the site at a reasonable time and in a reasonable manner, without prior notification, to assess compliance with this regulation and the NOA.
 This includes allowing access to area(s) where irrigation is occurring and allowing the Division or its authorized representative to interview any person(s) present at the site.
-Pursuant to CRS 25-8-306, the Division will provide the User with the credentials for any inspector that may conduct such inspections at a date prior to conducting any inspections and inspectors will present proper credentials to any User present at the site who requests them at the time of inspection. - (334) If E. coli or turbidity exceeds the required standards in Regulation 84, the Treater must notify the Legally Responsible Entity and the Legal Responsible Entity must notify all Site Managers. - (345) A Site Manager is required.
-Responsibilities and authority for Site Managers are listed in 84.10. - (356) Only drip, subsurface drip, button drip or other low to the ground irrigation systems are allowed and must cover a small distribution area. - (367) Irrigation equipment that is used with reclaimed water shall not be hooked up to potable spigots.

-84.10 TREATER, MANAGEMENT USER AND SITE MANAGER RESPONSIBILITIES FOR NON-COMMERCIAL GROWING OPERATION, RESIDENT-CONTROLLED FOOD CROP IRRIGATION AND EDIBLE AND NON-EDIBLE HEMP.

-(A) TREATER AND SITE MANAGER RESPONSIBILITIES FOR NON-COMMERCIAL GROWING OPERATION
+Pursuant to CRS 25-8-306, the Division will provide the User with the credentials for any inspector that may conduct such inspections at a date prior to conducting any inspections and inspectors will present proper credentials to any User present at the site who requests them at the time of inspection. - (34) If E. coli or turbidity exceeds the required standards in Regulation 84, the Treater must notify the Legally Responsible Entity and the Legal Responsible Entity must notify all Site Managers. - (35) A Site Manager is required.
+Responsibilities and authority for Site Managers are listed in 84.10. - (36) Only drip, subsurface drip, button drip or other low to the ground irrigation systems are allowed and must cover a small distribution area. - 84.10 TREATER, MANAGEMENT USER AND SITE MANAGER RESPONSIBILITIES FOR NON-COMMERCIAL GROWING OPERATION, RESIDENT-CONTROLLED FOOD CROP IRRIGATION AND EDIBLE AND NON-EDIBLE HEMP. - (A) TREATER AND SITE MANAGER RESPONSIBILITIES FOR NON-COMMERCIAL GROWING OPERATION